quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part37_14.10_Code_List.md

 ---

 #### Exploring Map Properties with Code
-Pseudocode to generate and plot sequences of \( x_n \) values for different initial conditions and growth rates.
+Pseudocode to generate and plot sequences of $x_n$ values for different initial conditions and growth rates.

 :p How can you use code to explore the properties of the logistic map?
 ??x